MichiMaestre/beginner_tutorials/README.md

 ## Running rostest

 To run rostest, we do not need to run any node.
-In a terminal go to your cat_ws directory and run the next command:
+In a terminal go to your ros_ws directory and run the next commands:

 ```
 cd ~/ros_ws